danimfernandes/iNEAL.df/notebooks/adaptiveIntro/README.md

+# Practical Training Session II: Adaptive Introgression in Modern and Archaic Humans #

+We will show how to detect an example fragment in modern human data that also shows a signature of positive selection.
+We will compare the state of specific archaic-like SNPs in archaic and modern genomes.

 # Isolate wanted SNPs #

 First, to expedite the analysis, we should isolate the SNPs we want to look at in the TLR cluster from the 1.24 million dataset: